smartdevicelink/sdl_evolution/proposals/0173-Read-Generic-Network-Signal-data.md

 </function>
 <function name="GetPolicyConfigurationData" messagetype="response">
 	<param name="value" type="String" array="true" minsize="1" maxsize="100" mandatory="false">
-		<description>Value of requested property from polocyType in PT.
+		<description>Value of requested property from policyType in PT.
 If no value is found in PT for specified policyType and property, core should respond to HMI with DATA_NOT_AVAILABLE. maxlength of the value parameter is system dependent.</description>
 	</param>
 </function>
 ```